brooksdonald/cvap/README.md

     1. The R extension will be needed to run R in VS Code; get it [here](https://code.visualstudio.com/docs/languages/r#:~:text=The%20R%20extension%20for%20Visual%20Studio%20Code%20supports,managing%20packages%20and%20working%20with%20R%20Markdown%20documents).

 ### Repository access
-To access the CCAP GitHub repository, contact Donald Brooks (brooksd@who.int).
+To access the CVAP GitHub repository, contact Donald BROOKS (brooksd@who.int).

 ## Architecture overview
 <!-- ### Architecture breakdown